hpi-sam/digital-fuesim-manv/README.md

 If the server rejects the proposal or one of various race conditions applies, the client corrects its state again.
 In our case the [optimisticActionHandler](./frontend/src/app/core/optimistic-action-handler.ts) encapsulates this functionality.

+The state in the frontend is not guaranteed to be correct.
+It is only guaranteed to automatically correct itself.

+If you need to read from the state to change it, you should do this inside the action reducer, because the `currentState` passed into a reducer is always guaranteed to be correct.